cpfaff/vim-my-setup/README.md

 My Vim setup
 ============

 This is my personal Vim setup.
-It can be installed manually or with the help of a bash installer script.
+It can be installed manually or with a bash installer script.
 Both installation methods are described in detail below.
-The setup uses the [NeoBundle](https://github.com/Shougo/neobundle.vim.git) package manager to handle all the included plug-ins.
+The setup comes with a curated set of plug ins and mappings.
+It uses the [NeoBundle](https://github.com/Shougo/neobundle.vim.git) package manager to handle all the included plug-ins.
 For a full list of installed Vim plug-ins please have a look into the `bundles.vim` file.

-Note: This setup is only tested on a Linux machine in a terminal Vim but should usually work also well on G-Vim.
+The mappings are documented in the vimrc file.

+Note:

+This setup has only been tested on a Ubuntu Linux machine with a non graphical Vim.
+It requires additional programs you need to install so you can use all the functionality.
+In order to make the color scheme Solarized look right you need to set the Solarized [Solarized](https://github.com/altercation/solarized) color palette for your terminal emulator.
+If you don't like to use the solarized theme please uncomment or change the lines in the vimrc file.

+If you like to use the fancy symbols of the Vim [powerline](https://github.com/Lokaltog/vim-powerline.git) plug-in then you also need to prepare a patched font.
+Otherwise it will display a fall-back default theme without them.

 Script install
 ---------------

-The easiest way to get this Vim distribution up an running is to use the bash installer.
+The easiest way to get my Vim distribution up an running is to use the bash installer.
+It installs all requirements.
+The packages are installed with apt-get and the package names fit the packages from Ubuntu 12.10 sources.
+If they don't fit your system you need to adapt them to your needs.
+For that you simply need to edit the script and adapt the variable which contains the package names.
+If they fit your system you can simply install the setup using curl.
+If not use the second script install approach and adapt the install script to your needs.

 ### With Curl